|Deadline: June 3, 2019||Institution(s): Queen Mary University|

 - It’s important to Follow this link for more details.

-- The award will cover all tuition fees, plus an award of around £16,700 per year (reviewed annually) will be paid to the recipient on a regular basis throughout the academic year starting from September 2019.
+- Award of around £16,700 per year (reviewed annually) will be paid to the recipient on a regular basis throughout the academic year starting from September 2019.

 - The award is for new applicants who will enroll at the start of the coming academic year, in September 2019.

 - Applicant must be a PhD students in intellectual property law and those working at the intersection of intellectual property law and other areas of sciences and humanities.

 - (IELTS: 7.0 overall including 7.0 in Writing, and 5.5 in Reading, Listening and Speaking.)TOEFL: 100 overall including 27 in Writing, 18 in Reading, 17 in Listening and 20 in Speaking.
 Also other tests can be accepted .

 How to Apply for Intellectual Property PhD – Herchel Smith Scholarship?